lmhale99/iprPy/doc/source/calculation/relax_liquid/template.rst

    the runsteps simulation.
 Default is None, which sets dumpsteps equal to the sum of all other steps values so only the final configuration is saved.
+-  **restartsteps**: Restart files will be saved every this many steps.
+   Default is None which sets restartsteps equal to the sum of all other steps values so only the final configuration is saved.
 -  **randomseed**: Random number seed used by LAMMPS in creating velocities and with the Langevin thermostat.
 Default is None which will select a random int between 1 and 900000000.